Jill is a former Master Gardener and Naturalist who enjoys cooking, abstract painting and stewardship.

-Using Master Gardener's Buddy, gardeners can map out their gardens, creating to-do lists, planning what they will plant, recording what they have already planted and targeting plants for removal.
+Using Master Gardener's Buddy, gardeners can map out their gardens, creating to-do lists, planning what they will plant, recording what they have already planted, and targeting plants for removal.

 Master Gardener's Buddy also allows master gardeners to share their garden plans with others.
 They can access and store lots of data, including photos, as they continually update their plantings.

 Some users find MG Buddy complicated.
-To see how it works, check out the video below.

 Whether you live in Australia, Canada, New Zealand, the UK, or the USA, Gardenate gives you the information you need to grow your own vegetable garden.
 Includes the low-down on the most commonly grown veggies where you live as well as a garden calendar of local planting times.
 You can take notes with Gardenate and track your plants' progress.